School Nurse Certification

 |GPA 3.0:||Completion of all certification requirements.|

-Upon completion of the requirements an application must be submitted electronically through the Teacher Information Management System (TIMS).
+Upon completion of the requirements, an application must be submitted electronically through the Teacher Information Management System (TIMS).
 Supporting documentation pertaining to certification will be sent by the applicant directly to the state per the instructions in TIMS.
-A Level I certification will be awarded from the Department of Education.
-See Act 48 for continuing education requirements web site: http://www.portal.state.pa.us/portal/server.pt/community/act_48_-_continuing_professional_education/8622
+A Level I certification will be awarded by the Department of Education.
+See Act 48 for continuing education requirements web site: https://www.education.pa.gov/Educators/ContinuinEd/Act%2048%20and%20PERMS/Pages/default.aspx

 Click here to view the Graduate Catalog course descriptions